shom254/dissertation-mgmt-system/README.md

 # Dissertation Management System

-Given only 3 days and also needing to study for the exams next week, i just tried my best to quickly implement a functioning vue frontend and api server + sqldatabase, there were rushed design decisions (inefficient database design, all server functions in 1 source code file `server.js`, admin credentials hardcoded into server code and requires separate API, barebones website design, no navigation guards/fallback for session-expire/duplicate login, etc.) had to be taken. but I hope the requirements were fulfilled.
+Given only 3 days and also needing to study for the exams next week, my goal was to just try my best to quickly implement a **functioning** vue frontend and api server + sqldatabase, so there are some rushed/missing design decisions to keep in mind:

+- all server functions in 1 source code file `server.js` (instead of structuring into `router`, `utils`, etc)
+- admin credentials hardcoded into server code and requires separate API
+- no input sanitation/validation
+  - assume all text inputs are valid
+  - assume all files uploaded are unique / not duplicate names
+- simple website design and components, no vue-router navigation guards/fallback pages/popup for session expiry, duplicate login, etc
+- sessions are stored in-memory rather than to the database

+but I hope the requirements were fulfilled.

 ## Requirements Spec